emretasss/SOLglobe/README.md

 # SOLglobe
 SolGlobe is a platform that harnesses the power of blockchain technology to make global events and travel experiences safer and more interactive.
-Users on this innovative platform have the opportunity to explore diverse cultures and experiences worldwide,
+Users on this innovative platform have the opportunity to explore diverse cultures and experiences worldwide